Meyer Schapiro: Academics

 Schapiro spent his entire working career at Columbia.
 In 1928, he began teaching as a lecturer, before completing his dissertation.
 In 1936, he became assistant professor.
 In 1946, he became associate professor.
 In 1952, he became a full professor.
 In 1965, he was named University Professor.
 He became University Professor Emeritus in 1973.
 His final, weekly class at Columbia was "Theory and Methods of Investigation in Art."

-He lectured at New York University (1932-1936), the New School for Social Research (1936-1952), Harvard University as the Charles Norton Lecturer (1966-1967) and Oxford University as Slade Professor of Art (1968).
+He lectured at New York University (1932–1936), the New School for Social Research (1936–1952), Harvard University as the Charles Norton Lecturer (1966–1967) and Oxford University as Slade Professor of Art (1968).
 He was a visiting lecturer at the College de France in Paris in May 1974.

 Society

 Schapiro partook in the First American Artists' Congress Against War and Fascism in 1935, which produced a petition signed by more than 300 artists including co-founders Stuart Davis, Adolph Dehn, William Gropper, Hugo Gellert, Saul Schary and Moses Soyer, as well as fellow artists Milton Avery, Ilya Bolotowsky, Alexander Calder, Adolph Gottlieb, Jack Kufeld, Yasuo Kuniyoshi, J. B. Neumann, Isamu Noguchi, Ben Shahn, Raphael Soyer, James Johnson Sweeney, Max Weber, George Biddle, Paul Cadmus, Philip Evergood, Lorser Feitelson and Lewis Mumford.
 Schapiro and Gottlieb publicly resigned within the month when the congress did not condemn the Soviet invasion of Finland.
 Schapiro and other dissenters, including Mark Rothko, Gottlieb, Harris and Bolotowsky, condemned dictatorships in Germany, Russia, Italy, Spain and Japan and founded a Cultural Committee which became the Federation of Modern Painters and Sculptors.

 Schapiro was a proponent of modern art, on which he published essays alongside books on Van Gogh and Cézanne.
 He was a founder of Dissent, along with Irving Howe and Michael Harrington.
-From 1966–1967 Schapiro was the Norton professor at Harvard University.
+From 1966 to 1967 Schapiro was the Norton professor at Harvard University.

 Schapiro's discourse on style is often considered his greatest contribution to the study of art history.
 He said style refers to the formal qualities and visual characteristics of a piece of art, and demonstrated it could be used as an identifier of a particular period and as a diagnostic tool.
 Style is indicative of the artist and the culture at large.
 It reflects the economic and social circumstances in which an artist works and breathes and reveals underlying cultural assumptions and normative values.